How to: Create and Run a Unit Test

 Select a test.

 In the properties pane, click Test Categories and then click the ellipses (…) in the right-most column.

 In the Test Category window, in the Add New Category box, type a name for your new test category.

 The new test category will be assigned to your test and it will be available to the other tests through their properties.

 (Optional) Create a Test List

-Test Lists are a way of collecting unit tests into logical groups.
+Test Lists are a way to collect unit tests into logical groups.
 The main advantages to adding unit tests to a test list is that you can run tests from multiple unit test files, you can run them as part of a build, and you can use the lists to enforce a check-in policy.
-For more information about Test Lists, see Using Test Lists.
+For more information about Test Lists, see Defining Test Lists to Group Your Tests.

 To create a test list

 On the Test menu, click Create New Test List.